 Expiration of ITINs

-The Protecting Americans from Tax Hikes Act of 2015 (PATH Act) provides that ITINs issued before 2013 will no longer be in effect according to a schedule based on the date that an ITIN was issued.
-In addition, under the PATH Act, any ITIN that's not used on a federal income tax return for three consecutive tax years, either as the ITIN of an individual who files the return or as the ITIN of a dependent included on a return, will expire on December 31 of the third consecutive tax year of non-use.
+All ITINs issued before 2013 with middle digits of 73, 74, 75, 76, 77, 81, or 82 (example: 9XX-73-XXXX) will expire at the end of the year.
+In addition, any ITIN that's not used on a federal income tax return for three consecutive tax years, either as the ITIN of an individual who files the return or as the ITIN of a dependent included on a return, will expire on December 31 of the third consecutive tax year of non-use.
 See Notice 2016-48 for more information.

 - Publication 519, U.S. Tax Guide for Aliens